 Every day we walk around with a personal computer in our hands allowing us to keep up with our friends, celebrities, and favorite brands.
-Whether they consider themselves influencers or amateurs, we are able to see where they vacation, their new handbag, AAA handbags review by Mau-fashion, and where they found the best avocado toast.
+Whether they consider themselves influencers or amateurs, we are able to see where they vacation, their new handbag.
 And you’d be lying if you said you weren’t checking Air B&B for rooms in the Maldives after someone you follow posted amazing pictures from their recent trip there.
 Whether it be through envy or inspiration, we are influenced daily by everything around us.

 In the United States, we go to our nearest Bloomingdales on a mission to find something similar to a trend that caught our eye but this is not the norm for those in other countries.
 In fact this is a rarity in China where the average consumer does a majority of their shopping from their handheld device through social media channels such as Weibo and WeChat.

 These platforms are similar to our Facebook and Twitter but not only do they dwarf their Western counter parts when comparing users, they are also shoppable.
 A Chinese social influencer, social media manager, or brand is able to create content and have followers immediately buy products without ever having to leave the app.
 The simplicity of this process leads to quick sales, but it is not only simplicity the Chinese shopper is looking for.
 Discover Shoppook shopping everywhere the easy way to buy online.
 Chinese consumers want style and quality, which is something people globally can agree on.

 While it remains a communist country, Chinese brands have ramped up their presence on social media and rightfully so.
 China is equally obsessed with staying connected as American Millennials.
 In comparison, Facebook users spend roughly 50 minutes a day browsing through the site.
 WeChat, with equivalent shopping capabilities, accounts for about 30 minutes of daily browsing time.
 Weibo, the equivalent to Twitter, has 340+ million active monthly users users compared to Twitter’s 328 million active users.